 Here’s another chance for all the paranormal investigators to prepare and document an established residual haunting.
-Read the rest of this entry
+Continue reading Paranormal Investigators here’s your chance!

 When I tell people what I do (geologist), most will say, “I’ve never met a geologist before.
 That’s so interesting.”
 While I don’t do what people probably imagine a geologist might do, the foundation is important.
 I still consider myself a scientist.